raveltan/boks/README.md

 mkdir -p ~/ubuntufs
 tar xf ubuntufs.tar -C ~/ubuntufs/
 ```
-after getting the filesystem please set the BOKSFS environtment variable.
-you can either set it temporarily or permanently via shell config (~/.bashrc for bash, ~/.zshrc for zsh or ~/.profile).

 # Running Boks
 The easiest way to run boks is by getting the binary executable from the release section.